segmentstream-com/segmentstream-com.github.io/_docs/integrations/yandex-metrica.md

 ### <a name="1"></a>Counter ID
 ------
-To set up site tracking, you must create a counter in your Yandex Metrica account.
-When creating a counter, Yandex Metrica will generate a unique tracking ID.
+To set up site tracking, you must create a counter in your Yandex.Metrica account.
+When creating a counter, Yandex.Metrica will generate a unique tracking ID.
 The screenshot below demonstrates how to find your ID.

 ![](/img/integrations.ym.counterid.png)